dhagrow/telepythy/README.md

 * UI based on Qt 5
 * Syntax highlighting (based on Pygments)
 * Embeddable service with no third-party dependencies
-* Connections to remote Python interpreters (as client or server)
+* Connection to service remotely (as client or server via TCP)
-* Swap between multiple interpreter profiles (local or remote)
+* Seamlessly swap between multiple interpreter profiles

+## Requirements

-* UI requires Python 3 on Linux/Windows/OSX (tested: 3.6/3.9 on Linux/Windows)
+* UI requires Python 3 on Linux/Windows/OSX (tested: 3.6/3.7/3.9 on Linux/Windows)
-* Embeddable service supports Python 2 and 3 on all platforms (tested: 2.7/3.6/3.9 on Linux/Windows)
+* Embeddable service supports Python 2 and 3 on all platforms (tested: 2.7/3.6/3.7/3.9 on Linux/Windows)

 ## Screenshots